Practitioner Marketing Meet the Practitioner: Vince “IT With a Purpose” Power

 Tell me about yourself.
 Your name, where you live, where you are from, your job/company, your area(s) of expertise.

 I’m a consultant based in Atlantic, New Brunswick, Canada (just north of Maine) doing contract work.
 I’m also from there.
 Right now I’m in a contract for Red Hat.
 My areas of expertise are in everything around the development world.
 I’ve done work with other companies and integration work.
 I can develop.
 I’m not a developer, but I do everything around development.
 My role is to make people’s IT world easier.
-I have an SRE or DevOps role — I’ve been doing that since before it was called that.
+As a practitioner, I have an SRE or DevOps role — I’ve been doing that since before it was called that.
 I started in IT in 1997.
 I had to do everything from plugging it into the wall, to deploying and troubleshooting.

 What motivated you to work in IT?